adtork/Jeremy-Azure-lab/FastPath/readme.md

   2 10.255.10.4 [AS 12076] 72 msec 71 msec 73 msec
 </pre>

 **Conn1 has been intentionally deleted and a new non-FP connection has been built.
 Continual traffic is being sent from the remote VNET and on prem to the Hub VM and Spoke.
-You will see no traffic interruption when enabling FP on an existing connection.**
+You will see no traffic interruption when enabling FP on an existing connection.
+Use the following commands to enable FP on an existing connection.**
 <pre lang="...">
 $connection = Get-AzVirtualNetworkGatewayConnection -Name "conn1" -ResourceGroupName "FP"